omgnetwork/honted/docs/spec/fee_distribution.md

 // TODO: How to retrieve the block proposer and signatures for each block.
 // Cosmos hub will do this and we can reuse the logic.

+## TODO
+* spec out the data structures to distribute the fees
+* explain how users can withdraw fees by submitting proofs of delegation from Ethereum
+* consider using the Plasma design to make the withdrawal easier
+* ensure that it is of reasonable complexity